 - After completing his stint as principal, Fr.
 Minamiki returned to the United States and joined the faculty of the University of Notre Dame as a Japanese instructor while working towards a Ph.D. in liturgy, which he completed in 1977.
 That same year he was promoted to assistant professor at ND and to associate professor in 1986.
 His book, The Chinese Rites Controversy from its Beginning to Modern Times, was published in 1985.

 - Fr.
 Minamiki received the 1988 Sheedy Award for Excellence in Teaching in the College of Arts and Letters, and he was co-recipient of the Madden Award in 1991 for Outstanding Teaching of Freshmen.
 For more than twenty years Fr.
 Minamiki also served as the coordinator of Notre Dame’s Year-in-Japan program.

 - Fr.
 George H. Minamiki, SJ, author and retired professor (emeritus 1992) of Japanese at University of Notre Dame died suddenly of a heart attack on Friday January 4, 2002.
 He was 82 years old.

-He was loved — and is missed — by all who knew him.
+Fr.
+Minamiki was loved — and is missed — by all who knew him.
 He made it quite clear that upon his death he wished to be cremated and his ashes placed in the crypt with his Jesuit brothers at St. Ignatius, the Jesuit Church on the campus of Sophia University in Tokyo.
 Many former students have, in the years since his death, stopped by his crypt during business hours to pay their respects.
-Additionally, many former students have enjoyed a few quiet moments in front of the tree that is dedicated to him and which includes a memorial plaque on the Notre Dame campus.
+Additionally, many former students have enjoyed a few quiet moments in front of the tree that is dedicated to him and which includes a memorial plaque on the University of Notre Dame campus.
 (It is located very close to the Alumni Center).